SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 > And He said to them, “Because of your little faith; for truly I say to you, if you have faith the size of a mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move; and nothing will be impossible to you. **21 [But this kind does not go out except by prayer and fasting.”]** &mdash; Mat 17:20-21 LSB (Legacy Standard Bible, update to NASB '95 & '77)

 It should be noted, that the Expanded Bible (EXB) also does this with vertical bars, but one of the stipulations for *Primary Bible* is that it should be formally equivalent.
-The Expanded Bible is functional or dynamically equivalent, and therefore makes a better *Parallel* rather than a primary in my opinion.
+The Expanded Bible is functional or dynamically equivalent in text, and therefore makes a better *Parallel* rather than a primary in my opinion.

 > Jesus answered, “Because ·your faith is too small [you have so little faith].
 I tell you the truth, if your faith is ·as big as [as small as; the size of; <sup>L</sup> as; like] a mustard seed, you can say to this mountain, ‘Move from here to there,’ and it will move. ·All things will be possible [<sup>L</sup> Nothing would be impossible] for you. **\|21 That kind of spirit comes out only if you use prayer and fasting.\|**” &mdash; Mat 17:20-21 EXB (Expanded Bible)